Losant/losant-docs/docs/university/course-six-workshop.md

 ![Data Explorer](/images/university/course-three-workshop/device-explorer-graph.png)

 In Course Four, we took a look at different visualizations, [reporting](/dashboards/overview/#email-reports), [sharing](/dashboards/overview/#dashboard-access-control), and all the dashboarding features in Losant.
-In the workshop, we created a dashboard that supports Context Variables, which allows us to add hundreds and thousands of pumps and each had have their own dashboard.
+In the workshop, we created a dashboard that supports Context Variables, which allows us to add hundreds and thousands of pumps and each had a distinct dashboard.

 ![Final Complete Dashboard](/images/university/course-four-workshop/water-pump-context-variables.gif)